Devin-Harris/Roommated/README.md

 ```

 Note that the name of the module is actually **"common"** and it is necessary to access the right level of subfolder after `/common/`

+# Developer guides

+Guidelines to aid developers and contributors working on the project: [Developer guides](DeveloperGuides.md)